 - CLR 1900 Series is an internally developed proprietary PDC program leveraging a novel small molecule cytotoxic compound as the payload.
 The payload inhibits mitosis (cell division) and targets a key pathway required to inhibit rapidly dividing cells that results in apoptosis.
 We believe that this program could produce a product candidate targeted to select solid tumors.
 Currently, the program is in early preclinical development and if we elect to progress any molecules further, we will select preferred candidates. - CLR 2000 Series is a collaborative PDC program with Avicenna Oncology, or Avicenna, that we entered into in July 2017.
 Avicenna is a developer of antibody drug conjugates (ADCs).
 The objective of the research collaboration is to design and develop a series of PDCs utilizing Avicenna's proprietary cytotoxic payload.
 Although Avicenna is a developer of ADCs, this collaboration was sought as a means to overcome many of the challenges associated with ADCs, including those associated with the targeting of specific cell surface epitopes.
 The CLR 2000 Series has demonstrated improved safety, efficacy and tissue distribution with the cytotoxic payload in animal models.
 A candidate molecule and a back-up have been selected for further advancement at a future time. - CLR 12120 Series is an alpha emitting radio-conjugate program.
-A collaboration with Orano Med was initiated to validate the potential of this class of PDC radio-conjugates and for the potential development of novel PDCs utilizing Orano Med's unique alpha emitter, lead 212 conjugated to our phospholipid ether.
-The companies evaluated the new PDCs in three oncology indications.
-The collaboration successfully met its endpoints with the in vivo animal data demonstrating that the PDC combined with an alpha emitting radioisotope resulted in significant reduction in tumor volumes in all animal models tested. - Expanded ongoing collaboration with biotechnology company IntoCell Inc., combining their novel linker chemistry with our validated targeting platform to create novel next generation phospholipid drug conjugate therapeutics. - Co-development and commercialization collaboration with LegoChemBio, a clinical stage biotechnology company to utilize their proprietary drug conjugate linker-toxin platform to further enhance our portfolio of next generation PDC therapeutics.
+We have initiated efforts to validate the potential of this class of PDC radio-conjugates and for the potential development of novel PDCs utilizing alpha emitters such as lead 212 conjugated to our phospholipid ether.
+The evaluation of these new PDCs focused on three oncology indications.
+The in vivo animal data demonstrated that the PDC combined with an alpha emitting radioisotope resulted in significant reduction in tumor volumes in all animal models tested. - Expanded ongoing collaboration with biotechnology company IntoCell Inc., combining their novel linker chemistry with our validated targeting platform to create novel next generation phospholipid drug conjugate therapeutics. - Co-development and commercialization collaboration with LegoChemBio, a clinical stage biotechnology company to utilize their proprietary drug conjugate linker-toxin platform to further enhance our portfolio of next generation PDC therapeutics.